How many hours do you spend managing emails each week? It's likely more than just a few.

 3. Block out time each day to check and reply to emails

-Checking email every 20 minutes eats up valuable time in your workday.
-While emails can seem less time-consuming than phone calls, they can end up creating more stress.
+Checking email every 20 minutes wastes valuable time during your workday.
+Although emails might seem less time-consuming than phone calls, they can ultimately lead to more stress.

 To limit distractions, allocate a set time every day to handle your email.

-This could be 30 minutes in the morning and 30 minutes at lunch –– whatever time works for your schedule.
-Avoid multitasking while you do this, and focus on getting through your email as efficiently as possible.
-Also, to make sure that your messages actually get delivered, ensure that there are no issues with your sender's reputation - you can do that, for example, by using an email delivery service such as EmailLabs.
+This could be 30 minutes in the morning and 30 minutes at lunch—whatever time fits your schedule.
+Avoid multitasking during this period and focus on managing your email as efficiently as possible.
+Also, to ensure your messages are delivered properly, check for any issues with your sender's reputation.
+You can do this, for example, by using an email delivery service like EmailLabs.

 4. Create filters